tholmes59/nhl-stats/README.md

 The NHL Stats App is licensed under the [MIT license](https://opensource.org/licenses/MIT)

+## Code of Conduct

+Everyone interacting in the NHL Stats App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ## Available Scripts

 In the project directory, you can run: